-The following are some ideas to help you during this time and to understand your options of handling a teenage pregnancy.
+The following are some ideas to support you during this time and to better understand your teenage pregnancy adoption options.

-As a pregnant teenager, you likely haven’t ever had to deal with this amount of responsibility.
-So, moving forward, it is important to realize that your choices affect not just yourself but also your baby.
+As a pregnant teenager, you likely have never faced this amount of responsibility, so it is important to realize that your choices affect not just yourself but also your baby.

 Whether those choices involve drinking alcohol, smoking cigarettes, using drugs, eating unhealthy, not getting enough exercise or taking certain risks, it might be necessary for you to evaluate your current lifestyle and eliminate any activities or habits that don’t promote a healthy pregnancy.

-This also includes making sure you are surrounded by positive friends and family members who will be a support and provide help during your teenage pregnancy.
+This also includes making sure you are surrounded by positive friends and family members who will support you during your teenage pregnancy.

 A good friend who listens to you and truly tries to understand what you are going through can be an essential component to a healthy teenage pregnancy.